EffieZhang2401/computer-use-automation-system/README.md

 ## What this repo demonstrates

 - Discovery agent loop with a constrained tool schema
-- Locator capture from the real DOM/a11y tree (the model never invents selectors)
+- Locator capture from the real DOM/a11y tree
 - PolicyGate on every action (discovery and replay)
 - Deterministic replay with business outcomes vs hard failures
 - Human-in-the-loop escalation on the **same live browser session**